 Here you will have to configure the Jenkins slave setup.

-Step 3: After configure Jenkins slave, the slave server will come up.
+Step 3: After configuring Jenkins slave, the slave server will come up.

-Step 4: Now you have to configure a job for testing purpose and see the build should be created on specified location on the slave and build successful.
+Step 4: Now you have to configure a job for testing purposes and see the build should be created on a specified location on the slave and build successful.

 Check the build location on the slave,

-Build has been created on the specified path which mean all the job are running on slave server.
+The build has been created on the specified path which means all the jobs are running on the slave server.